anushadatar/game-of-comparch/README.md

 functions.

 However, despite this low-level mathematical description of these systems, our predictions of their behavior break down over large spatial and time scales.
+A computationally significant measure for this unpredictability is the Halting problem.
+Frequently used to describe Turing machines, the Halting problem is

 Many researchers believe that one of the crucial properties of computationally-significant cellular automata -- the one that allows standard, complex configurations to happen, and the reason why some automata have been so philosophically and computationally interesting -- is that they lies near the *edge of chaos*.
 Or, the patterns they produce don't usually tend towards a completely stable state, nor do their results appear to be completely random.
 The near-ness to the edge of chaos is quantified by a parameter called &\lambda, which is the fraction of a cellular automata's rules that lead to the "life" of a cell.
+Research has shown that cellular automata with high computational potential tend to lie near critical &\lambda values, and when evolving cellular automata specifically to be computationally useful the consequent rules also tend to converge on these same &\lambda values (give sources here).

 - - - -